radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ![An image showing ](Media/Image8.3.jpg)

-Figure 8.3: Sample Salesforce Connected App
+Figure 3: Sample Salesforce Connected App

->**Note - If you did not note the consumer key and secret values, you can return to this information from the App Manager section by selecting “View” from the drop-down list next to your app.**
+>[!note] If you did not note the consumer key and secret values, you can return to this information from the App Manager section by selecting “View” from the drop-down list next to your app.

 ![An image showing ](Media/Image8.4.jpg)

-Figure 8.4: Viewing Consumer Key and Secret for Connected App
+Figure 4: Viewing Consumer Key and Secret for Connected App

 #### Configure a RadiantOne SCIM Data Source

 1. In the RadiantOne Main Control Panel -> Settings tab -> Server Backend -> Custom data Sources section, select scimclient and click Edit.

->**Note – if you are already using the scimclient custom data source to virtualize a SCIM backend, click the Clone button to make a copy that you can work with for Salesforce to avoid impacting your existing configuration.**
+    >[!note] If you are already using the scimclient custom data source to virtualize a SCIM backend, click the Clone button to make a copy that you can work with for Salesforce to avoid impacting your existing configuration.

 2. Click **Add**.